 Can you replicate a historic building from a photograph?
 (OK, not a Frequently Asked Question, but it has been asked) We will gladly design and build any traditional style small building.
 We maintain a catalog of historic details for reference as well as have experienced historic preservation personnel to make your outbuilding as historically accurate as possible.
 We will gladly take on any challenge to meet your small building needs.

 When is payment required?
-We require a 20-30% deposit (varies based on order size and type) in order to begin any product order.
+We require a 30% deposit in order to begin any product order.
 Full payment is due when the product is delivered or picked up.
-For larger jobs, such as garages, we may require progress payments as the installation progresses.
+For larger jobs, such as garages or cottages, we may require progress payments as the installation progresses.

 Can I pay by credit card?
 We prefer payment via check or cash, but will take Visa, MasterCard, and Discover Card payments if you make a request.
 Will can take check payments online.

 Do you offer financing?
-We have partnered with two banks to provide financing for our Historic Shed™ outbuildings, Admiral’s Bank and Citizen’s State Bank.
-The application for a loan through Admiral’s Bank can be found online here and you will receive a direct response through the bank.
+We have partnered with two banks to provide financing for our Historic Shed™ outbuildings, Home Loan Improvement Bank and Citizen’s State Bank.
+The application for a loan through Home Loan Improvement Bank can be downloaded here.
+Directions for submitting the application directly to the bank are located on the form.
 The application for Citizens State Bank can be downloaded here and submitted through Historic Shed.
 These banks will both only finance accessory buildings, so if you are looking at one of our cottages to use as a primary dwelling, they will not be useful.